codeccoop/posts-bridge/posts-bridge/readme.txt

 == Features ==

 **Bridges**
-Think of a bridge as a mapping that links your backend or service data with a post type collection from your WordPress web page.
+Think of a bridge as a mapping that links your backend data with a post type collection from your WordPress web page.
+Each item on your backend database can be converted to a post, and each field on your backend tables can be mapped to a post field, post meta or taxonomy terms.

 **Backends**
 Think of it as a "connection profile" for your API.
 Save your API URL, headers, and credentials once, then reuse them across all your bridges.
 No need to re-enter details every time!